 Face characters typically play human characters such as Princess Elsa, and wear different types of costumes.
 Face characters can talk to guests and provide verbal cues for posing.

-Alerting the handler to vision impairment
+Alerting the handler to visual impairment

 Before going up to the characters, the handler will talk to guests and get them excited for meeting the character.
 When I was visiting Disneyland, the handler quickly noticed that I use a blindness cane and offered to walk me to where the character was standing.
 They also asked if there was anything specific that I might need help with, such as character descriptions or dimmed lighting in the indoor character area.
 For an outdoor character meeting area, they offered to have the character move slightly so that the sun would not be directly in my eyes.